-**Join us at 5:30pm on April 28th for our VIRTUAL Workers Memorial Day in the Milwaukee Area Labor Council Facebook Event.
-We will be posting videos, stories, and reading the names of those who were killed on the job in the past year.
+**Head to our Facebook page on April 28th for our VIRTUAL Workers Memorial Day.
+Throughout the day we will be posting videos, stories, and reading the names of those who were killed on the job in the past year.
 In light of the COVID-19 pandemic it’s more crucial than ever to call for worker protections and safe workplaces.**

 On April 28, the unions of the AFL-CIO observe Workers Memorial Day to remember those who have suffered and died on the job and to renew the fight for safe jobs.
 This year we will come together to call for work in this country that is safe and healthy and pays fair wages.
 We will celebrate the victories won by working people and commit to fighting until all workers have safe jobs and the freedom to form unions without the threat of retaliation.